kr-colab/ReLocator/README.md

 `sampleID	x	y`

 Use NA or NaN for x and y values of samples with unknown locations.
 Metadata must include all samples in the genotypes file.

+## Handling Missing Coordinates

+Locator now provides consistent handling of samples without geographic coordinates through the `na_action` parameter:

+- **`separate` (default)**: Train on samples with known locations, predict on samples without
+- **`exclude`**: Only use samples with known coordinates
+- **`fail`**: Raise an error if any samples lack coordinates

+See the [documentation](https://relocator.readthedocs.io/en/latest/na_handling_guide.html) for detailed information.

 # Examples